rob-p/10commandments/the_rules.md

 17. Thou shalt generate plots as vector pdfs or svgs, never bitmaps.
 18. Tho shalt use `--help` and not `-help`.
 19. Though shall always pad numbers with leading zeros to a standard length.

+<a name="footnote1">1</a>: Clearly, any tool that improves "considerably" on the state-of-the-art is *not redundant*.

 #### Users